 - Slinky sheer or loose weave fabric.
 Gauze, silk, lightweight knits, and the new microfibre and performance knit only begrudgingly give up stitches and depending on the garment, it may be more cost-effective to start anew.
 These fabrics can only tolerate having stitching put in, much less taken away, and attempting this might leave holes or tears.

 - Leather and vinyl.
 Unless you plan to re-embroider with a larger design, leather and vinyl will have holes that can’t be fixed, and in some cases, vinyl and other artificial “pleather” can tear apart as the needle points are like a perforated edge.

 So what do we need?

-- Clipper style stitch eraser available online (many people also use moustache trimmers, eyebrow shapers, etc.)
+- Clipper style stitch eraser (many people also use mustache trimmers, eyebrow shapers, etc.)

 - Good embroidery scissors

 - Lint roller to remove fuzzies and threads